garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 Much of our everyday knowledge resides in the world, not in the head.
 We infer meaning from the information available.

+Usability is not often thought about during the purchasing process – often the purchaser is not even the end user.

 ## Chapter 1: The Psychology of Everyday Things

 Why do we put up with the frustrations of everyday objects? _Probably because people don't perceive there's a better way._